Lending ot Trust Deed Investments

 This why people calling for money DO NOT have bad credit; they just don’t fit into the ‘conventional’ box.

 - Complete disclosure of any information to our investors.
 Since it is your investment and your money, you will have the complete original signed notarized file.

-- Only 1 investors per Loan.
-We don’t do Fund Pools.
-Fund Pools serve a useful purpose, and they make Loans in the high millions, but that’s not our business.
-We put individuals into Deeds of Trust, , it is just one investor.
-If you have a friend or a relative that wants to go on with you, that’s okay.
+- Only 1 investor per Loan.
+We do not do Fund Pools.
+Fund Pools serve a useful purpose, and they make Loans in the high millions, but that is not our business.
+We put individuals into Deeds of Trust, it is just one investor.
+If you have a friend or a relative that wants to go on with you, that is okay.
 But no STRANGERS!

 - No cost to the investors anything No fees at all.
 The only cost to the investor is the value of the Loan.

 We respond to our phone calls and our emails.
 We answer them.